Everyone Hates Elon: London vs Musk

 On 10 April 2025, Everyone Hates Elon held a one-off participatory protest art event, titled 'London vs Musk', in South London.
 During the event, members of the public destroyed a Tesla Model S, which had been donated anonymously for the purpose.
 The car was non-functioning and would otherwise have been scrapped; its battery had already been recycled.

 Everyone Hates Elon described the event as a "public art piece" allowing participants to express their frustration with the behaviour of Musk and other billionaires and show their opposition to the growth of the far right.
 The event was described by The New Yorker as an "outdoor 'rage room; around 100 participants were allowed access to the car for 30 seconds each, and used baseball bats and sledgehammers to destroy the vehicle.
 They also spray-painted the car's bodywork with phrases criticising Musk, expressing dislike of billionaires in general, and calling for wealth taxation.

-Following its destruction, the vehicle will be crushed and auctioned, with proceeds to be donated to food bank charities.
+Following its destruction, the vehicle was to be crushed and auctioned, with proceeds to be donated to food bank charities.
 A spokesperson for Everyone Hates Elon explained that the group sees a connection between record numbers of billionaires and record numbers of food banks.
 They said that the art was "a symbol of resistance to billionaire influence".

+Andrew Mountbatten-Windsor and Jeffrey Epstein

+On 22 February 2026, activists from Everyone Hates Elon hung a photograph of Andrew Mountbatten-Windsor in the Louvre, showing him in custody after being questioned, with the caption "He's Sweating Now".
+The caption referenced the former prince's comments in a Newsnight interview, in which he said accusations against him of sexual assault could not be believed because the person accusing him also described him as sweating, something he claimed was impossible for him.
+The image, taken by a Reuters photographer on 19 February 2026, shows Andrew in the back seat of a car leaving a police station on the day of his arrest.
+Museum staff removed the artwork a few minutes later.
+The former royal is facing an investigation for alleged misconduct in public office.
+This accusation is linked to his relationship with Jeffrey Epstein.